dmytrosen/HostsSwitch/README.md

 ![HostsSwitch Project](/Images/hosts2.jpg)

 It may take time to load current content of "hosts" file of remote computer.
-So, you may see progress bar showing state of loading process of Environments.
+Therefore, you may see progress bar showing current state of loading process of Environments.

 ![HostsSwitch Project](/Images/hosts1e.jpg)

-If computer configured by an Environment is offline, not accessible or misconfigured, Tab of respective Environment would show error state of that Environment.
-See example below:
+If computer represented by an Environment is offline, not accessible or misconfigured, Tab of respective Environment would show error state of that Environment, as it is shown on screenshot below:

 ![HostsSwitch Project](/Images/hosts2e.jpg)